-Your insurance premiums are calculated weekly and deducted monthly from your Super Savings - Corporate Accumulation account.
+Half (50%) of the premiums for your Standard Death and Total & Permanent Disability and the premiums for any Additional cover are calculated weekly and deducted monthly from your Super Savings - Corporate Accumulation account.

 From time to time, our insurer may need to change premium rates, which may result in an increase or decrease to your premiums.